-When it comes to the hair below your waist, there are questions that plague every man’s mind.
+When it comes to the hair below your waist, some questions plague every man's mind.
 Does pubic hair grow back thicker if you shave it?
 Was it always this color?
 When is it time to see a doctor about this?

 How Are Pubes Different?

 Pubic hair is decisively different from the hair on your head.
-The differences manifest in a number of ways, and each is important in its own right.
-Aside from the underlying reasons behind pubic hair, the unique elements of the hair will dictate how you take proper care of it.
+The differences manifest in several ways, and each is important in its own right.
+Aside from the underlying reasons behind pubic hair, the hair's unique elements will dictate how you take proper care of it.

 There's really no question about it.
 Pubic hair is much coarser than the hair on top of your head.
 Even if you have the wiriest, most stringent scalp hair on the planet, it's no match for what's under your shorts.
 This extreme coarseness is why pubic hair care is a unique challenge.
 Things that keep it soft and groomed are very different from the stuff that works above your shoulders.